skmp/DreamSTer/.github/ISSUE_TEMPLATE/game-compatibility-report.md

 - Release: rX.
 Fill in which release you used.
 Reports should only be done for official releases

 **Additional context**
+- Game region
+- Game version (if you are certain about it)
-Add any other context you think we need
+- Add any other context you think we need